zuheer-salama/procurement-overrun-detector/README.md

-# Detecting $40M in MSA Ceiling Overruns Across 138 Active Engagements
+# Detecting $40M in MSA Ceiling Overruns Across Over 130 Active Engagements

 > *Schema and data have been anonymized; the analytical approach reflects real work performed in a previous role.*